zarifaziz/code-comedian/README.md

-# joke-judge-ai
+# code-comedian
-let GPT tell you if your joke is funny or not
+You think you have a funny developer joke?
+Let AI be the judge.